 Her story starts here.

-Of course, fiction’s “rules” or “guidelines” are nice to know because it’s more fun to break them with a mischievous glint in your eye.
+In my view, fiction’s many evolving “rules” or guidelines are nice to know because breaking them is more fun with a mischievous glint in your eye.

 So you could download my e-book, Writing Meaningful Page-turners.
 One person has said wonderful things about it, but that was one out of 263, so statistical significance isn’t grabbing me by the throat here.